-Teachers will then adapt the above for formation sessions with students.
-For example, talks could be prepared by students on such themes as “What does the Kyrie mean to me?
-What music represents the Gloria – and why?”
 The aim is to give teachers a set of tools to enable students to develop their understanding and ownership of the meaning of the Mass.

 Participants said: “Lots of lovely practical ideas for working with children….I found the day extremely beneficial to me personally.
 Euan has a beautiful and profound sense of the Eucharist and his love of God and of the liturgy oozes out of him; very infectious.
 He has focussed on a needful area, viz. helping all of us to internalise the ancient liturgy and so become actively engaged, heart and mind.
 He gave excellent suggestions on how to introduce and ‘scaffold’ these ideas with the children and the musical selections were great.
 I think his pupils are very blessed and I would like to see him take a lesson…I found the concept relevant to further attract the children in developing thee processes for themselves, especially in planning Mass.
 Very relaxing atmosphere.
 Thanks….Euan presented confidently, with great passion…make an interesting INSET for staff…Thank you for a great experience…fabulous course…a very inspirational day…giving lots of ideas and thoughts…”